mansinakrani/next-course-demo/README.md

 4. Inside the "auth" folder create a login route which will only print (Please Login To See The Content)

 #### `If want to ignore specific folder to be as route , just wrap folder name in () [i.e.; (auth)].
 The route [auth/login] will not work [/login] will work even though we have placed login & register inside auth folder.`

+### Exercise: Dynamic Routes in Next.js

+#### Goal:

+Understanding and implementing dynamic routes in a Next.js application.

+#### Instructions:

+1. Create a dynamic route "post/[id]" where "id" is a dynamic parameter.

+2. In the "post/[id]" route, create a page that displays the content of the post with the id specified in the route.

+3. Use Next.js's `getStaticPaths` and `getStaticProps` to fetch and display the post content dynamically.

+4. Verify that navigating to different post ids in the "post/[id]" route displays the corresponding post content.

+5. Bonus: Implement a navigation menu that includes links to different post ids.
+Ensure that clicking on these links navigates the user to the corresponding post content without a full page refresh.